Skip to main content

 Legislative Reforms

-In June 2025, the UKG, in agreement with the devolved governments, will lay The Waste Electrical and Electronic Equipment (Amendment) Regulations 2025.
+In June 2025, the UKG, in agreement with the devolved governments, introduced The Waste Electrical and Electronic Equipment (Amendment) Regulations 2025.

-This will further amend the existing 2013 WEEE Regulations in two key areas:
+This amends the existing 2013 WEEE Regulations in two key areas:

 1. Changes to the obligations attached to producers of vapes to ensure they pick up their fair share of the costs associated with collection and recycling of vapes